BarkingDogs.net

 The relationship between dog attacks and the tolerance of belligerent barking

 To a significant degree, the biting epidemic exists because the barking epidemic is allowed to continue.
-This section explains how tolerance of belligerent barking leads to violent behavior in canines.
+This section explains how the tolerance of belligerent barking facilitates the furtherance of a process called shaping, which leads to violent behavior in canines.

 How to train a discriminating watchdog